david-swift/ActionKit-macOS/Sources/ActionKit/ActionKit.docc/GettingStarted.md

 ### Running the Function
 You can run the function defined by the user.
 The input values should match the parameters defined as the function’s input.
-If everything works fine, you get the function’s output as `[ActionType]`, else, the function throws an error.
+If everything works fine, you get the function’s output as an array of ``ActionType``, otherwise, the function throws an error.
 ```swift
 let output = try function.run(input: ["Peter", 23, Profession.developer])
 ```